 The earth revolves, orbits & goes around the sun.
 We call one trip around the sun a "year."
 Because of this movement, stars appear to rise 4 minutes earlier each night.
 Again, this is an illusion.
 What happens is, we view the starry panorama from different angles as we orbit.
 We see different stars at night on opposite sides of our orbit.
 Constellations (which exist only in our minds) become identified with seasons.
-Floating in space, we would see all the stars and constellation at once.
+Floating in space, we would see all the stars and constellations at once.
 Bob Berman compares our simultaneous rotation and revolution to patting our heads while rubbing our stomachs.

 Another illusion is the apparent movement of the sun's arc north and south during the course of a year.
 It is Earth revolving around the sun that gives this impression.

 Historically, great importance has been attributed to solstices and equinoxes.
 Stonehenge, 90 miles west of London, is an ancient observatory associated with solstices and equinoxes.

 1 Summer solstice - The sun's arc is overhead at the Tropic of Cancer, which runs off the tip of Florida.
-This is as far north as the arc gets.
+This is as far north as it gets.
 The Northern Hemisphere has its longest days and shortest nights around June 21.

 2 Autumn equinox - The sun's arc is overhead at the equator on its way south.
 Days and nights are equal everywhere around September 21.

 3 Winter solstice - The sun's arc is overhead at the Tropic of Capricorn, which runs through Australia.
-This is as far south as the arc gets.
+This is as far south as it gets.
 The Northern Hemisphere has its shortest days and longest nights around December 21.

 4 Spring (vernal) equinox - The sun's arc is overhead at the equator on its way north.
 Days and nights are equal everywhere around March 21.